 Pinnipeds (Seals, Sea Lions, & Walruses)

-- Many of the rescued manatees are orphaned or ill animals.
-Others have injuries resulting from crab trap lines, shrimp nets, fishing lines, flood gates, or collisions with watercraft.
+Many of the stranded manatees are orphaned or ill animals.
+Others have injuries resulting from crab trap lines, shrimp nets, fishing lines, flood gates, or watercraft.